-What if a sexual misconduct happens off campus?
+What if sexual violence happens off campus?

 Can an undocumented student or international student file a complaint?

 Yes.
-Title IX protects all students attending institutions in the United States that are recipients of federal funds, regardless of national origin, international status, or citizenship status.
+Title IX protects all students attending institutions in the United States that are recipients of federal funds, regardless of national origin, international status or citizenship status.

 Does Title IX protect students from retaliation?